 For those who work with the legal system, the Master of Legal Studies can provide a better understanding of the law.
-If you find yourself needing a better foundation for working with and understanding laws and regulations, or wish to improve your career prospects by obtaining legal and critical thinking skills, the MLS may be the degree for you.
+If you find yourself needing a better foundation for working with and understanding laws and regulations, or if you wish to improve your career prospects by obtaining legal and critical thinking skills, the MLS may be the degree for you.
 Graduates work in human services, criminal justice, court administration, and social work.
 The degree requires 30 credit hours for completion, and is completed entirely online.

 The Master of Arts in Literacy Education (formerly M.A. in Reading) is designed for individuals who wish to obtain a graduate degree and PreK-Adult Reading Specialist certification in West Virginia.
 Coursework will focus on preparing specialized reading professionals in the three areas identified by the International Literacy Association.
 Graduates will be prepared to assume roles in elementary or secondary classrooms, Title I contexts, and in other school leadership opportunities, and may be able to attach Reading Specialist certification to regular West Virginia teaching licensure.
 The degree requires 30 credit hours for completion, and is completed entirely online.

 The WVU School of Nursing and the WVU College of Business & Economics offer WVU's first off-campus dual master's degree program to give students the skills and knowledge to serve as nurse leaders.
 This low-residency degree program is offered predominately online in both synchronous and asynchronous formats, and includes four 3-4 day residencies to enhance experiential learning and understanding of the curriculum content.
 Graduates of the MSN (Executive Focus) and MBA program work in a variety of settings, including hospitals, private practice, nonprofit organizations and the public sector.
-The degree 67 credit hours for completion.
+The degree requires 67 credit hours for completion.

 The Master of Arts in Music Industry offers an integrated and methodical approach to understanding and mastery of current music industry systems and commercial practices, combined with constant vigilance, close analysis, and acute awareness of new regulations, income streams, and business models.
 To facilitate this holistic, methodical approach, the program's courses are divided into three academic modules and an industry project.
 The degree requires 33 credit hours for completion, and is completed entirely online.